MingJae92/cieling-plan-app/README.md

 # Ceiling Grid Editor — Prototype

-This is a minimal Vite + React + TypeScript prototype for the Consigli take-home test.
+Ceiling Grid editor prototype MVP
 It uses **react-konva** for canvas rendering and **zustand** for state.

 ## Features
 - Draws a rectangular ceiling grid (set width/height in toolbar)
 - Add components: Light, Air Supply, Air Return, Smoke Detector, Invalid Tile
 - Drag components to move (snap to grid on release)
-- Double-click an item to delete it
+- Click remove tile buttons to remove individual tiles.
+- Clear tile button to clear all the tiles selected on grid.
-- Wheel to zoom, drag to pan the stage
+- Wheel to zoom, drag to pan the stage, zoom inview display and alerts user when tiles overlaps.

 ## Run locally
 1. `npm install`